-Whereas Congress can change all congressional rules, the rules constituting the IQA’s Charter require Direct Initiative approval of the People.
+Whereas Congress can change congressional rules, the rules constituting the IQA Charter requires Direct Initiative approval of the People.
 In this way, the People assume full control of the IQA and the Initiative process insofar as they do not violate the Constitution—government is not involved.

-To give the IQA a defined legal status, it can incorporate itself.
+To give the Assembly a defined self-governing legal status, it can incorporate itself.
 However, litigation can breach corporate shields with relative ease, so the Members must have legal protection against potential personal attacks.
 Congressional protection has proved very adequate.